Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 Bryant Performance Insights

-- The Bulldogs outscore opponents by 8.2 points per game (posting 77.2 points per game, 158th in college basketball, and allowing 69.0 per outing, 154th in college basketball) and have a +49 scoring differential.
+- The Bulldogs are outscoring opponents by 8.2 points per game, with a +49 scoring differential overall.
+They put up 77.2 points per game (155th in college basketball) and give up 69 per contest (151st in college basketball).

-- The 38.0 rebounds per game Bryant accumulates rank 59th in college basketball, 1.2 fewer than the 39.2 its opponents grab.
+- Bryant ranks 53rd in the country at 38 rebounds per game.
+That's 1.2 fewer than the 39.2 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.